haroldferns/ocqs/index.md

 		Provide your organization name, a real email address, and a strong password.
 This email address will be used to email you a license key file that will be needed for authorization.

 	2.5 **Host settings**:
-		Provide a Fully Qualified Domain Name (FQDN), if you can set one up else, use the  default values provided.
+		Provide a Fully Qualified Domain Name (FQDN), if you can set one up, or else use the  default values provided.

 	2.6 **Confirm configuration settings**: review everything and proceed.